Edith Jagger: Early life

 Edith Jagger was born in Kilnhurst, near Rotherham, then in the West Riding of Yorkshire in 1880, the first child of Enoch and Mary Elizabeth Jagger.
 She attended St. Thomas’ School, Kilnhurst and was brought up a Methodist.
+She is the older sister of painter David Jagger and sculptor Charles Sargeant Jagger.

 Early training and career

 Jagger studied at Sheffield Technical School of Art, alongside her younger brother, sculptor, Charles Sargeant Jagger.
 In 1907 she submitted a winning entry in the National Art Schools Competition arranged by the South Kensington Museum.

 Initially, Jagger wanted to become a painter of horses, however she spent several years painting local landscapes.
-Having moved to Sheffield she became heavily involved with the administration of the Sheffield Society of Artists, becoming an Associate Member in 1911 and elected a full member in 1931.
-She was fiercely independent and never married.
+She became heavily involved with the administration of the Sheffield Society of Artists, becoming an associate member in 1911 and elected a full member in 1931.
 She was known as an expert needleworker and a consummate colourist, who was highly receptive to current trends within the worlds of art and music.